jasonvanguard/documentation/docs/essential/route.md

 | /hello | Hi      |

 ::: tip
-By default, web browser will sent GET method when vising the page.

-This is why accessing get with the browser works.
+By default, when visiting a route, browsers use the GET method.
+This is why accessing routes directly through the browser will work.
 :::

 ## HTTP Verb